 Even clever people who develop dementia find it difficult to grasp new ideas or learn new skills.
 For example, how to use a new household gadget.
 The ability to think, calculate and problem-solve can be affected as intellect begins to fail.
 Difficulties with planning and decision making can develop.

 Changes in mood, behaviour and personality

 At first, someone with dementia may appear to be easily irritated or moody.
 It is often family or friends who notice this.
 Some people with early dementia recognise that they are failing and become depressed.
 However, many people with dementia are not aware that they have it.
 They may remain cheerful.
 The distress is often felt more by relatives who may find it difficult to cope.

 More challenging behaviour may develop in some people over time.
 For example, in some cases, a person with dementia may become quite disinhibited.
 This means that he or she may say or do things quite out of character.
 This is often difficult for families and friends to cope with.
-Some people with dementia can also become agitated or even agressive and this may be directed towards their carers.
-They may become suspicious or fearful of others and, in some people, delusions (abnormal beliefs) and hallucinations (a false perception of something that is not really there) can occur.
-(Visual hallucinations can be a common problem in DLB.)
+Some people with dementia can also become agitated or even aggressive and this may be directed towards their carers.
+They may become suspicious or fearful of others.
+In some people, delusions (abnormal beliefs) and hallucinations (a false perception of something that is not really there) can occur.
+Visual hallucinations can be a common problem in dementia with Lewy bodies (DLB).